compgenom/DOTSeq_paper_2026/README.md

 ```
 #### Preprocessing raw reads

 Before analysis, raw reads must be quality controlled, trimmed, and aligned to generate alignment files.

+**NOTE**
-Precomputed alignment files (`*_Aligned.sortedByCoord.out.bam`) are available on [Zenodo](https://doi.org/10.5281/zenodo.19266548) if you wish to skip this preprocessing step.
+If you wish to skip this step, the precomputed alignment files (`*_Aligned.sortedByCoord.out.bam`) are available on [Zenodo](https://doi.org/10.5281/zenodo.19266548).

 ```bash
 bash bulk/preprocessing_bulk.sh